Figure 1: Gene-environment interactions reveal causal pathways (A-B) that mediate genetic effects on phenotype (Gagneur et al., PLOS Genetics 2013)

 Figure 2: Dying mRNA tells a story of its life: co-translational degradation revealed by 5P-Seq, a novel method that profiles ribosome dynamics (Pelechano et al., Cell 2015)

 The Steinmetz group develops interdisciplinary approaches to read, edit and control entire genomes across scales.
 The group applies these technologies to trace the developmental trajectory of individual stem cells, determine the molecular underpinnings of rare diseases and understand the genetic basis of complex phenotypes.

 Previous and current research

-One of the most daunting challenges in medicine is the complex nature of most common diseases (including cancer, diabetes, and heart disease) due to interactions between multiple genetic variants and environmental influences.
-Our research is directed at understanding such complex traits; to do so, we develop novel genomic approaches to investigate the molecular processes that link genotype to phenotype, identify the underlying factors, and quantify their contributions.
-We investigate variation at the level of the genome, transcriptome and proteome, which we integrate with higher-level phenotypes.
-We also use the resulting molecular networks to predict and evaluate intervention points that enable modulation of phenotype.
+One of the most daunting obstacles in biomedicine is the complex nature of most phenotypes (including cancer, diabetes, heart disease and some rare diseases) due to interactions between multiple genetic variants and environmental influences.
+A central challenge is to understand how genetic and environmental perturbations affect health, wellness and disease.
+Our research is directed at understanding such complex traits.
+To do so, we develop novel genomic approaches to study the molecular processes that link genotype to phenotype, to identify the causal underlying factors, and to quantify their contributions.
+We investigate inter-individual variation at the level of the genome, transcriptome, and proteome, which we integrate with higher-level phenotypes.
+Our projects are mainly in the following areas:

 Future projects and goals